 Ismay is a name of Anglo-Saxon origin and came from the baptismal name Ismay.
 The surname Ismay referred to the son of Ismay which belongs to the category of metronymic surnames.
 In Old English, patronyms and matronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

 The surname Ismay was first found in Lancashire where they held a family seat from early times as Lords of the manor, some say before the Norman Conquest of England by Duke William in 1066 A.D.

 Early History of the Ismay family

-Another 199 words (14 lines of text) covering the years 1275, 1610 and 1952 are included under the topic Early Ismay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ismay research.
+Another 100 words (7 lines of text) covering the years 1275, 1610 and 1952 are included under the topic Early Ismay History in all our PDF Extended History products and printed products wherever possible.

 Ismay Spelling Variations